 Students think there’s no need to make notes.
 Then, later on, they forget what the teacher had taught them.
 Be responsible and start preparing notes.
 Set goals that are manageable and that you do not procrastinate.
 Learn how to make efficient notes.
-Notes will alone fetch your 50% of the marks and the rest 25% learning and the remaining how you perform in the exam.
+Notes will alone fetch 50% of the marks and the rest 25% learning and the remaining how you perform in the exam.
 So, pick up the pen and paper and start scribbling.

 14. Manage time and stress.

 Don’t be afraid of losing time.
 If the time is lost in upskilling, that’s not a waste.
-So, eliminate due dates, interruptions, excessive noise and get back to work.
+So, eliminate due dates, interruptions, and excessive noise and get back to work.
 Indulge in sports and devote more time to relaxing the body and mind.
 Talk to your close ones if any personal matter is there, and talk to mentors if trouble is in academics.
 Do not let either of them suffer.
 And do not mix them.
 Otherwise, academics are the ones going to suffer.
 And we do not want that!

 15. Read a lot.

 Develop a reading habit.
 Reading leads to an increase in vocabulary.
 Vocabulary improves writing.
 Writing fetches our marks.
 And marks bring us a good placement.
-Therefore, developing a reading habit is a vital element that everyone must possess during their college lives.
+Therefore, developing a reading habit is a vital element that everyone must possess during their college life.
 Read anything.
 It can be any genre.
 Eventually, one will get a habit of reading notes and studying material with time.